Decentraland-DAO/wiki-adv/(High-Poly) Polishing Wearables.md

 It's important to follow [[(Drafting) Modeling Wearables]] article, because this article requires knowledge and usage of models from previous article.

-On previous article you should end with this result
+Previous article end up with this result

 image